Goldn (GOLDN) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Goldn Historical Price

-According to the latest data gathered on Goldn live price page, the current price of Goldn is 0.001064USD.
+According to the latest data gathered on Goldn live price page, the current price of Goldn is 0.001053USD.
 The circulating supply of Goldn(GOLDN) is

 In the past 24 hours, Goldn has shown a price movement of